David Puckett Missing: Body Found In Search For 6-Year-Old Colorado Boy

 The day after David vanished, Aurora Police held a news conference, stating that David’s parents realized he was missing at around 5:30 p.m. on New Year’s Eve.
 Metz informed press at the event that David had voluntarily left his home at least twice in the past, each time located safe and unharmed.
 On one occasion, David was found at a local store, and another time a concerned citizen called authorities when she spotted David alone.

-Metz further noted that there was great concern about David’s well-being because when the child went missing he was reportedly not wearing clothing appropriate for very cold weather.
+Metz further noted that there was great concern about David’s well-being because when the child went missing, he was reportedly not wearing clothing appropriate for very cold weather.
 According to David’s family, when he disappeared he was wearing green camouflage pants, a black t-shirt, black and orange boots, and possibly a tan coat.

-Also during Sunday’s news conference, David’s mother, Stephanie Puckett, spoke, but appeared to be so upset, she could barely contain herself.
+Also during Sunday’s news conference, David’s mother, Stephanie Puckett, spoke but appeared to be so upset that she could barely contain herself.
 Sobbing and tearful, she stated David is a good boy and very energetic.
-Stephanie also emphasized David is “only 6-years-old” and that the coat he likely left the house with is “is not a very thick coat.”
+Stephanie also emphasized that David is “only 6-years-old” and that the coat he likely left the house with is “is not a very thick coat.”
 Stephanie explained that she’s extremely worried about something happening to David due to the winter weather.
 She also asked for anyone who knows where David is or may see him to call police immediately.
 Stephanie ended her emotional plea by adding, “Bring my baby home.”

-The FBI also assisted in the effort to find David, which included a door-to-door search on Monday that took place within 2.5 miles of his home, according to The Washington Times.
+The FBI also assisted in the effort to find David, which included a door-to-door search on Monday that took place within 2.5 miles of his home, according to the Washington Times.

 #Breaking: Searchers have found a body of a young boy in a frozen Aurora pond while searching for #DavidPuckett. pic.twitter.com/kRq0XVA95r